gmacario/doc/source/maintain_axemas.rst

 Release Repository Update
 -------------------------

-Same as for the Debug Project Update, this will update the repository that the ``gearbox axemas-setup`` command needs to clone in order to quickstart a new project (releases folder must be in the same parent folder or will be cloned inside ../releases, be careful if you have pending changes)::
+Same as for the Debug Project Update, this will update the repository that the ``gearbox axemas-quickstart`` command needs to clone in order to quickstart a new project (releases folder must be in the same parent folder or will be cloned inside ../releases, be careful if you have pending changes)::